Diversity and representation is at the heart of everything we do.

-The Huddersfield Literature Festival (HLF) fully and unequivocally supports the Black Lives Matter movement.
-We also support calls by the newly created Black Writers’ Guild to address deep-seated inequalities in the publishing and wider book world, as reported in The Guardian in June 2021.
+The Festival actively reaches out to, welcomes approaches from, and works closely with local communities and organisations representing those of diverse cultural heritage.
+We fully and unequivocally support the Black Lives Matter movement and support calls by the Black Writers’ Guild to address deep-seated inequalities in the publishing and wider book world.